Rozanova/Native-App-UX-Course/Syllabus.md

 ### Research and ideation:
 Whether and how much thought and investigation have been given toward a particular project in order to arrive at a clear and strong concept.

-### Overall dsign and concept:
+### Overall design and concept:
-Formal design quality and how well the piece meets thestrategic goals of the project.
+Formal design quality and how well the piece meets the strategic goals of the project.

 ### Organization of content:
 Expression of visual hierarchy, clarity of communication.